charmy11/Data-Structures/README.md

 # Data-Structures
-This repository contains implementation of data structures in c and python
+This repository contains implementation of data structures